retorquere/zotero-deb/README.md

 [![Build Status](https://travis-ci.org/retorquere/zotero-deb.svg?branch=master)](https://travis-ci.org/retorquere/zotero-deb)

-This repository contains packaged versions of [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) for Debian-based Linux systems, along with the script used to build them.
+This repository contains packaged releases of [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) for Debian-based Linux systems and Crostini-enabled chromebooks, and the script used to build them.

-This repository updates to new releases within 24 hours, usually faster.
+This repository updates to new releases of Zotero and Juris-M within 24 hours, usually faster.

 ## Contents of the packages